LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 5.3 OpenID Connect and OAuth 2.0
-The FHIR specification recommends the use of OAuth 2.0. the LinuxForHealth FHIR Server supports OAuth 2.0 through the use of WebSphere Liberty / OpenLiberty features.
+The FHIR specification recommends the use of OAuth 2.0.
+The LinuxForHealth FHIR Server supports OAuth 2.0 through the use of WebSphere Liberty / OpenLiberty features.

 While it is possible to configure Liberty as an [OpenID Connect Client](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html), more typically the LinuxForHealth FHIR Server will be configured as a generic OAuth 2.0 "Protected Resource Server" that works with JWT access tokens that have been issued by a trusted Authorization Server like [Keycloak](https://www.keycloak.org).